 Inexpensive Boston hotels can save you a ton of money - and still give you a high-quality vacation and travel experience in the city's best neighborhoods.

 Here are my insider tips about where you'll find the best cheap hotels in Boston, special deals and packages on higher-priced hotels, and other affordable accommodations - WITHOUT giving up the convenience of a central Boston location.

-I'll even tell you how to save a bundle on parking, and when it makes sense to look at suburban (and possibly cheaper) hotels.
+I'll also show you how to save a bundle on parking, and explain when it makes sense to look at suburban hotels where you may find even bigger savings.

-Finding low or even affordable hotel rates here can be a challenge - but it's worth the effort.
-You'll feel great when you save hundreds of dollars!
+Finding inexpensive Boston hotel rates can be a challenge - but you'll love the results when you save hundreds of dollars.